Third-Party Representative to attend and observe DMEs, audio record mental examination and prevent inappropriate DME

-Michael Haiby, RN provides the service of defense medical examination nurse observer to plaintiff attorneys.
-Plaintiff individuals may ask their attorney's office to have their attorney’s office make contact with Michael Haiby, RN for more information on scheduling our DME nurse observer attendance services--only an attorney can give legal advice—CONSULT YOUR ATTORNEY.
+Michael Haiby, RN provides the service of defense medical examination observer to plaintiff attorneys.
+Plaintiff individuals may ask their attorney's office to have their attorney’s office make contact with Michael Haiby, RN for more information on scheduling our DME observer attendance services--only an attorney can give legal advice—CONSULT YOUR ATTORNEY.